w3c/wai-easy-checks/content/form-field-labels.md

 ![Example of labeled login fields]({{ "/content-images/wai-easy-checks/example-form-field-names.png" | relative_url }}){:.medium}

-## Who depends on Form Field Labels?
+## Why are Form Field Labels important?

-Everyone needs labels to understand how to interact with a form.
-Some users need the labels to be coded correctly to be able to interact with the form.
-In particular:

-* screen reader users need correctly coded form labels in order to them read out with each form element
+Form field labels that are coded correctly are important for people listening to the page being read out by a screen reader in order to know how to complete a form.

-* people with poor dexterity need the visual label to be associated with the form field in the code to create a larger clickable area, especially for radio buttons and check boxes
+People with low dexterity using a mouse need the visual label to be associated with the form field in the code to create a larger clickable area, especially for radio buttons and checkboxes.

 ## Checking Form Field Labels